This article discusses Strength (STR) and Body (BODY) numbers in the DC Heroes tabletop Role-Playing Game.

 Good ol’ Aunt May.

 As with STR, this is the catch-all score.
 The vast majority of people have a BODY of 02.

 As with STR 03, there is a clear something working in the character’s favour.
 Common examples would be :

 - Constant exercise that promotes endurance, resolve and a tolerance for hardship.
 Thus, most soldiers (regular and irregular) and many field cops will have a BODY of 03, because that’s what they exercise toward.
 Ditto for other people who tend to get into brawls and fights, such as pub tough guys.

 - This is the baseline score for heroes and adventurer types, even if they don’t look that tough.
 In this case the BODY score is based in part of their courage, resolve and a little bit of narrative immunity.

-- Elite soldiers who are *constantly* training, which usually means Special Operations troops.
+- Elite soldiers who are *constantly* training for fitness and staying power.
+That usually means Special Operations troops.

-- Unusually large persons in excellent shape.
-It’s the sort of person who, in a brawl, nearly ignores punches and kicks from ordinary combatants (because they have an EV of 02 to the person’s RV of 04 and score no RAPs in most circumstances).
+- Unusually large persons in superb shape and health.
+It’s the sort of person who, in a big brawl, nearly ignores punches and kicks from ordinary combatants.
+Because these have an EV of 02 to the person’s RV of 04 and thus score no RAPs in most circumstances.

 - People with a rare amount of pain tolerance.